Iwan "Iwcs" Roberts

-Iwan "Iwcs" Roberts (born 1967) is a Welsh actor, lyricist, singer, novelist, script writer and film producer of Dal y Mellt.
-He has worked on various films, including the BAFTA-winning productions Eldra and Y Lleill (The Others), and is well known for his portrayal of character Kevin Powell in the Welsh soap opera Pobl y Cwm.
-He has also had a successful career as a singer-songwriter, both as part of the duo Iwcs a Doyle and as a solo artist.
+Iwan "Iwcs" Roberts (born 1967) is a Welsh actor, lyricist, singer, and novelist.Script writer and film producer of Dal y Mellt series 1 and 2.
+He has worked on various films, including the BAFTA-winning productions Eldra and Y Lleill (The Others), and is well known for his portrayal of character Kevin Powell in the Welsh soap opera Pobol y Cwm.
+He has also had a successful career as a singer-songwriter, both as part of the duo Iwcs a Doyle and as a solo artist.He also worked as the presenter on his own radio show on radio cymru.

 Early life

 Iwan Roberts was raised in the village of Trawsfynydd, Gwynedd.
 A creative talent and an avid performer from an early age, he gained his first stage experience while still a pupil at Ysgol Bro Hedd Wyn primary school.

 Career

 Beginnings: 1985–1996

 After completing his secondary education at Ysgol y Moelwyn, Blaenau Ffestiniog, he enrolled on a course in engineering, with aspirations of becoming a blacksmith.
 At the same time, his love of performing led him to join the theatre group Theatr Bara Caws.
 He appeared in various theatre productions with Theatr Bara Caws, Theatr Arad Goch and others, before making his television debut in the comedy series Rhew Poeth, which was shown on the Welsh-language channel S4C in 1986.
 He also made a brief appearance in the BBC Wales soap opera Pobol y Cwm, and the popular comedy series C'mon Midffild in the 1980s, before going on to act in other Welsh language series including, Minafon and Lleifior.
 In 1994, he played the role of Dafydd in the period drama Y Wisg Sidan (The Silk Dress) (a screen adaptation of Elena Puw Morgan's novel).
 Also in 1994, Iwan played the lead role as Barry Pritchard in the drama series A55; the series won a BAFTA Cymru award in 1995 for Best Drama Series.
 Iwan Roberts also appeared in various film roles in the early 1990s, including Y Beicar (The Biker) and Gwynfyd (Blessedness).